 The Saints can earn the No. 2 seed and a first-round playoff bye with a win Sunday over Carolina and a San Francisco loss at St. Louis, which is 2-13.

-Uncharacteristically, Brees had only a yard passing during a span of a little more than 18 minutes in the second half.
-Fans howled, "Drewwww!" each time he took the field, and he finally gave them what they wanted after Atlanta failed on a fourth-down try at its own 33.
+Uncharacteristically, Brees had only a yard passing during a span of a little more than 18 minutes.
+Knowing he was closing in the record, the crowd howled, "Drewwww" each time he took the field.
+He finally gave the fans what they wanted after Atlanta failed on a fourth-down try at its own 33.
 That gave Brees, who needed only 30 yards for the record at that point, just enough space to work with.

-Matt Ryan had 373 yards passing and one TD, including an early 21-yard scoring strike to Jones that gave the Falcons (9-6) a 10-7 lead late in the first quarter.
+Matt Ryan had 373 yards passing and one TD, including a 21-yard scoring strike to Jones that gave the Falcons (9-6) a 10-7 lead late in the first quarter.

 Both teams scored on all their possessions in the opening quarter, with the Saints briefly pulling in front 7-3 on Pierre Thomas' 4-yard touchdown run, after which he pulled a bow from his uniform pants, put it on the football and offered it as a gift to a woman with a parasol in the front row behind the end zone.

 The referees weren't cutting Thomas any slack on his Christmas-themed celebration, flagging him for a 15-yard unsportsmanlike conduct penalty.

 Notes: Brees has passed for 300 yards or more an NFL-record 12 times this season. ...
 New England quarterback Tom Brady could also pass Marino next week — and maybe even Brees, too.
-Brady has thrown for 4,897 yards. ...
+Brady has thrown for 4,897 yards this season. ...
 The Saints are 7-0 at home and never have gone undefeated at home in a full season. ...
 The Falcons were 0-3 on attempted fourth-down conversions.